fmatter/cariban_nps/OVERVIEW.md

 > 3AnPx  3Sa-go-Pres-Dbt  wasp   bee.sp  Col  3InAna  like
 > ‘they went, the bees, like that.’</pre>

+-   What is up with the order?:

+> (dados-07-frog-story-marciano-p-091-047) Tiriyó
+> <pre>
+> irë-npë     pëe   wewe  t-oota-ke-n        pëe   t-V:-e-pataka-e           jeepurutu
+> 3InAna-Pst  from  tree  T-hole-Having-Ent  from  Pst-Sa-Detr-take.out-Pst  owl.sp
+> ‘Then from the tree with a whole came, an owl,  ’</pre>

+-   *irë hkasaan kurano*:

+> (dados-09-kereramake-p-041-269) Tiriyó
+> <pre>
+> Ape  n-ee-ja-n          mono  kanawa  tï-V:-ka-e      irë     hkaasan  kura-no
+> Ape  3Sa-come-Pres-Dbt  big   canoe   Pst-Sa-say-Pst  3InAna  instead  good-Ent
+> ‘(Ape) 'A big canoe is coming', (she) said, 'that is good (= i.e. not the one you have),'’</pre>

 -   DEM V S:

 > (dados-09-kereramake-p-043-278) Tiriyó